Thunderbirds (Series Two)

 • Monday 26th December 1966 – 5.05pm (Southern)

-• Monday 26th December 1966 – 5.25 (ATV Midlands and Westward) Part One
+• Monday 26th December 1966 – 5.25 Part One (ATV Midlands and Westward)

-• Tuesday 27th December 1966 – 5.25pm (ATV Midlands and Westward) Part Two
+• Tuesday 27th December 1966 – 5.25pm Part Two (ATV Midlands and Westward)

-• Friday 30th December 1966 – 5.oopm (Border)
+• Friday 30th December 1966 – 5.00pm (Border)

 • Wednesday 25th January 1967 – 5.25pm (Granada) Part One